Last Updated: 1 month ago

 Disability benefits

 Your insurance or medical coverage would have its own preference for what disability means and if your hearing aids will be covered.
-So again, many decisions are influenced by Capitalism, not always based on your quality of life.
+So again, many decisions are influenced by capitalism, and they are not always based on your quality of life.

 Am I disabled or not?